 This day couldn't possibly get any worse.
 He thought to himself.

-Now steering as far away as he could from the men with the big guns he heard an explosion from below him.
+Now steering as far away as he could from the men with the big guns he heard an explosion.

-It was about three times the size of the one that forced him to eject, as his Harrier burst spectacularly into a thousand shards of light.
+It was about three times the size of the one that forced him to eject, as his Harrier burst spectacularly into a thousand shards of light somewhere below him.
 Quickly pulling his legs up as far onto the seat as he could, he managed to avoid being ripped to shreds by the shrapnel.
 That's more than he could say for his parachute.
 A sudden jolt and he began to fall through the air.

 Schofield looked up and swore as he saw his life saving parachute now resembled a very large silk soup strainer.